 What do children learn through Read Write Inc?

-- Learning to discriminate sounds in spoken words
+- To discriminate sounds in spoken words

-- Learning to blend sounds orally
+- To blend sounds orally

 - Learn 44 sounds and the corresponding letter/letter groups (digraphs, trigraphs and split-digraphs) using simple picture prompt cards (with matching phrases) or speed sound charts (Simple and Complex)